ilovehippos/Wrapper-Offline-Asset-Pack/README.md

 The Devil's Playhouse: https://store.steampowered.com/app/2648050/?snr=1_25_4__318

+Sam and Max is owned by Steve Percell, this was made to honor the series.

-This project is currently unfinished, backgrounds, more props, and possibly more characters will be added in the future
+This project is currently unfinished, backgrounds, more props, and possibly more characters will be added in the future!